Cricket-Australia avert elimination as India dominate Bangladesh

 Playing without regular partner Smriti Mandhana, who missed the match with fever, the 16-year-old sensation Verma smashed four sixes before falling for 39.

+Having found her rhthym during the tri-series in Australia earlier this month, Verma is now focused on helping her team go all the way at the World Cup.

+"I want to continue doing what I'm doing.
+Being here for a long time has helped and I want to continue doing well for the team," she added.

-Captain Harmanpreet Kaur disappointed again but Jemima Rodrigues scored a breezy 34 and Veda Krishnamurthy made a quickfire 20 not out even though the 150-mark eluded India.
+Captain Harmanpreet Kaur disappointed again but Jemimah Rodrigues scored a breezy 34 and Veda Krishnamurthy made a quickfire 20 not out even though the 150-mark eluded India.

+"The way Veda played today was the turning point for us because at that time we needed a few boundaries and she did a great job," said Kaur.

-Poonam Yadav's 4-19 had destroyed Australia on Friday and the 28-year-old tormened Bangladesh too with her loopy leg-breaks to claim 3-18.
+Poonam Yadav's 4-19 had destroyed Australia on Friday and the 28-year-old tormented Bangladesh too with her loopy leg-breaks to claim 3-18.

 Opener Murshida Khatun (30) and Nigar Sultana (35) batted fluently but Bangladesh could never really accelerate and eventually managed 124-8.